plangrid/flask-rebar/docs/quickstart/swagger_generation.rst

 The generator knows how to convert most built in Marshmallow types to their corresponding Swagger representations, and it checks for the appropriate converter by iterating through a schema/field/validator's method resolution order, so simple extensions of Marshmallow fields should work out of the box.

-If a field the extends Marshmallow's abstract field, or want to a particular Marshmallow type to have a more specific Swagger definition, you can add a customer converter.
+If a field extends Marshmallow's abstract field, or you want a particular Marshmallow type to have a more specific Swagger definition, you can add a custom converter.

 Here's an example of a custom converter for a custom Marshmallow converter: